Author: Andrew Griffith

 Battery Access

-When I review an electric aircraft, I always rate the accessibility to change the flight battery.
-Out of our three models the clear winner in this category is the Porter.
-A magnetic hatch is provided behind the cowl on the top of the airplane so you can change the battery without having to flip over the aircraft.
+When I review electric aircraft, I always rate the accessibility to change the flight battery.
+Out of the three models the clear winner in this category is the Porter.
+A magnetic hatch behind the cowl on the top of the airplane allows you to change the battery without flipping the aircraft over.

 Similarly, the Beaver has a foam hatch on the bottom.
-The battery sits in a molded slot that’s nearly vertical.
-The latch for the battery access is disguised as a small radio antenna, which is cool.
-The bottom-based hatch requires the airplane to be inverted to change the battery, but if you flip it over, the scale antennas on the top of the model will hit the ground, bend backward, and possibly break off.
+The battery sits in a molded slot that's nearly vertical.
+The latch for battery access is disguised as a small radio antenna, which is a neat scale touch.
+The bottom-based hatch requires the airplane to be inverted to change the battery, but if you flip it over the scale antennas on the top of the model can hit the ground, bend backward, or break off.
 I made a cradle from scrap packing foam to support the airplane without touching the rudder or antennas while changing the battery.

 Water Taxiing

-With no wind, the three models are comparable, but the water-rudder-equipped Beaver (with the aforementioned fix) has an edge on handling in the water.
-Setting the rudders with a tiny bit of tow in allows for straight takeoff runs.
+With no wind, the three models are comparable, but the water-rudder-equipped Beaver has an edge on handling in the water.
+Setting the rudders with a tiny bit of toe-in allows for straight takeoff runs.

-The Porter does a good job in the water even without the water rudder installed and blipping the throttle to blow some air over the rudder will make it turn well.
+The Porter does a good job in the water even without the water rudder installed.
+Blipping the throttle to blow air over the rudder will make it turn well.
 I was pleasantly surprised that the Porter handled so well in the water without the extra rudder, even in mild wind.

-The Cub is identical in this regard, although the smaller air rudder takes some technique to get it pointed where you want it.
+The Cub is similar in this regard, although its smaller air rudder takes some technique to get it pointed where you want it.
 Chopping the throttle on the water will result in it weathervaning into the wind, setting up a perfect takeoff run.

 Takeoff

-The Beaver needed the longest takeoff run and on really smooth water it pays to taxi in a circle to create some wake so it will break free of the water.
+• Beaver: Needed the longest takeoff run.
+On really smooth water it helps to taxi in a circle to create wake so it will break free of the water.

 Scale Looks

-This is purely subjective, but I like the Beaver for its scale looks.
-The lighting system, although not enough for true night flying, looks awesome at dusk and lets you keep flying for a while after the other two have to be put away.
+Subjectively, I like the Beaver for its scale looks.
+The lighting system, although not enough for true night flying, looks awesome at dusk and lets you keep flying a while after the other two have to be put away.

 Flying

-Floatplanes are generally less nimble than their wheel-equipped counterparts.
-Floats present more mass hanging below the model and actually enhance the model’s stability.
-The floats and struts create drag so the top speed on all three models was slightly slower with floats attached.
+Floatplanes are generally less nimble than wheel-equipped counterparts.
+Floats add mass under the model and increase stability; they also add drag, so the top speed of all three models was slightly slower with floats attached.

+The Porter flew nicely.
+It gets off the water quickly and with full flaps and full power will practically jump out of the water.
 Aerobatics are possible and the Porter has plenty of power to do loops from level flight.
-Rolls, especially with the floats installed, are more barrel rolls than axial rolls.
+Rolls—especially with the floats installed—are more like barrel rolls than axial rolls.
 Inverted flight requires down-elevator because of the semisymmetrical airfoil and the floats.
-The rudder is effective and allows for graceful stall turns and good-looking coordinated turns.
+The rudder is effective and allows for graceful stall turns and coordinated turns.
+With practice, the Porter will settle into a level approach and "kiss" the water before settling in.

 Wrap-Up